bhavuk0909/Classifying-Fashion-MNIST-for-Android-/README.md

 2. You can change some hyperparameters (like no. of epochs,loss function etc.)

-# What this file do?
+# What does this file do?

 1. It firsts construct a classifier to classify 10 classes with tensorflow 2.0.